IEEE WIE STAR

-In 2010 and beyond, IEEE WIE has redefined the STAR program as a program that represents all pre-university outreach activities, and not limited to the Student-Teacher and Research Engineer/Scientist Program.
-The IEEE Women in Engineering program has developed tremendously since the formation of the original STAR program in 1995.
-With the growth in IEEE WIE Affinity Groups, growth in IEEE WIE membership, collaborations with IEEE Societies, and networking with other organizations, IEEE WIE has grown in resources to be able to expand its pre-university outreach activities.
+The STAR program represents all pre-university outreach activities.
+Since the formation of the STAR program in 1995, with the growth in IEEE WIE Affinity Groups, growth in IEEE WIE membership, collaborations with IEEE Societies, and networking with other organizations, IEEE WIE has grown in resources to be able to expand its pre-university outreach activities.
 Due to the increase in coordinated efforts and collaborations, IEEE WIE has managed to reach over 19,000 students per year.
 The mission of the new STAR program will be to improve the perception of the field of engineering, continue to attract more girls to the pursue an engineering career, as well as promote to all students the endless possibilities that can result from considering engineering as a possible career option.

 In addition to encouraging students to pursue engineering, IEEE WIE aims to convey the message that math and science are fun, engineering has career options that benefit humanity, and is gender neutral.